EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/jonahs-demon.md

   </figcaption>
 </figure>

 A demonic spirit inhabiting a small onyx statue in Jonah's Denn.
-It is the spirit of [Dhoutr](../../../deities/dhoutr.md) who communicates with whoever is the owner of the statue of the time in a clandestine attempt to influence the world.
-It goal is to help its father/creator, [Amalchi](../../../deities/amalchi.md) reincarnate into the world and is the cause of the existence of [The Cult of Amalchi](../organizations/cult-of-amalchi.md).
+It is the spirit of [[dhoutr]] who communicates with whoever is the owner of the statue of the time in a clandestine attempt to influence the world.
+It goal is to help its father/creator, [[amalchi]] reincarnate into the world and is the cause of the existence of [[amalchi-cult]].

 ## Appearance

 The statue is a small bust of a creature with nubby horns on its head, its race is not known.
 What is also unknown is whom this likeness was modeled after.

 It is placed on a wooden plinth, which seems to be a recent addition.
-A **DC 10 Investigation** check reveals the [five-pointed star of Amalchi](../../../deities/amalchi.md) inscribed on the bottom of the plinth.
+A **DC 10 Investigation** check reveals the [[amalchi|five-pointed star of Amalchi]] inscribed on the bottom of the plinth.

 TODO: expound and check into "Succubus" (maybe? or homebrew) in the Monster Manual.